Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

 Hence as a subset of $W$, $A(B)$ is closed under the group operation of $W$, hence a subgroup of $W$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm4.1}, continued:] Now we come to the proof of (b). \\ Combining \ref{lem4.2.3} and \ref{lem4.2.4}, by a limit argument which reduces the problem to noetherian rings, we get a unique group structure on $A$ with required properties.
+\begin{proof}[Proof of Theorem \ref{thm4.1}, continued:] Now we come to the proof of part (b). \\ Combining Lemma \ref{lem4.2.3} and Lemma \ref{lem4.2.4}, by a limit argument which reduces the problem to noetherian rings, we get a unique group structure on $A$ with required properties.